 With so many things that can prevent your Troy-Bilt from starting, it’s hard to know even where to begin looking for the problem.
-I have put together a list of all of the items you should check when looking for your starting problem.
+I have put together a list of all of the items you should check when looking for your starting problem on a push mower, riding mower, lawn tractor, or zero turn.

-A Troy-Bilt mower won’t start when there is a gas or fuel restriction due to clogged filters and fuel lines; a dirty carburetor; or bad gas cap.
-Your mower may also not start because of a bad battery, spark plug, switch, ignition coil or charging system.
+A Troy-Bilt mower won’t start when there is a fuel restriction due to clogged filters and fuel lines, a dirty carburetor, a bad gas cap, a bad battery, a faulty spark plug, a bad switch, a bad ignition switch, or starter solenoid.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.